Skip to content

 import { inject } from 'vue'

-import { useChatStore } from '@sprout_lbjocson/sprout-sidekick'
+import { useChatStore } from '@sprout_ai_labs/sidekick'

-import type { SidekickChatOptions } from '@sprout_lbjocson/sprout-sidekick'
+import type { SidekickChatOptions } from '@sprout_ai_labs/sidekick'

-const pluginOptions = inject<SidekickChatOptions>('sidekickChatOptions', {})
+const pluginOptions = inject<SidekickChatOptions>('sidekickChatOptions')

 const chatStore = useChatStore(pluginOptions)

-// Standalone usage
+// Standalone usage (must provide required options)

 const chatStore = useChatStore({

-mode: 'PROD',
+mode: 'PROD', // Required

-baseUrl: 'https://custom-backend.com',
+baseUrl: 'https://custom-backend.com', // Optional

 })